medusajs/medusa/docs/content/advanced/backend/cron-jobs/create.md

 ### Medusa Components

 It is assumed that you already have a Medusa server installed and set up.
-If not, you can follow our [quickstart guide](../../../quickstart/quick-start.md) to get started.
+If not, you can follow the [quickstart guide](../../../quickstart/quick-start.md) to get started.

 ### Redis